Why am I bleeding so much? Understanding Heavy Periods

-As anemia can be a common occurrence in women with heavy periods, it’s essential to investigate iron and ferritin levels and use that information to supplement if needed.
+As anemia is very common in women with heavy periods, you need to get your ferritin and CBC tested before you supplement.
 I like supplementing with iron, rather than increasing iron rich foods because blood changes will happen more quickly this way.
 Nevertheless, eating your fair share of leafy greens will have it’s own healthy benefits.

 This vitamin helps to increase iron absorption, especially when you’re eating iron-rich food sources.
 A really easy way to incorporate greens and vitamin C together is by eating a salad!
 Add some red pepper, lemon juice, cabbage and even parsley to a salad can help increase iron and help with absorption!

-Heavy bleeding can happen for a variety of reasons and while everyone would prefer to use Dr. Google to figure out the right supplement to take to stop it, it’s incredibly important to get some blood work done to find out why it’s happening.
+Heavy periods can happen for a variety of reasons and while everyone would prefer to use Dr. Google to figure out the right supplement to take to stop it, it’s incredibly determine why it’s happening.
 Once you have that piece of the puzzle figured out, then you can choose the right treatment to get you back to feeling 100%.

 If you found this information helpful, please sign up for my monthly newsletter called The Flow for great and informative content like this!